dartanyan910/Fuzzy-Store-Funnel-Analysis/README.md

 ### **Stage 1:** Top-Funnel Diagnostics (Home/Landing → Product)

-***Key takeaway:*** The 200,000+ session drop-off at the top of the funnel is primarily a filtering of low-intent traffic, not a UI/UX failure.
+***Key takeaway:*** The 200,000+ session drop-off at the top of the funnel is primarily a filtering of low-intent traffic.
 Continuous A/B testing and split-routing have optimized this stage close to its ceiling, with the exception of a gap on mobile devices.

 - **Main finding 1:** The hypothesis that the landing page design is flawed is rejected for desktop users.
 Historical data traces the A/B testing progression for new desktop traffic.
 Between mid-2012 and mid-2014, traffic allocated to early variants (`/lander-1`, `/lander-2`, and `/lander-4`) resulted in a 45%–55% CTR, underperforming the `/home` page's 60%–66% baseline and reducing overall monthly averages.
 In August 2014, the deployment of `/lander-5` achieved a 62.1% CTR, matching the `/home` baseline.
 Reallocating traffic volume to `/lander-5` in late 2014 stabilized the overall desktop acquisition CTR above 60% by early 2015.